agMark/VbaToJson/README.md

 # VbaToJson
-Excel VBA Function to create JSON file
+Excel VBA Function to create JSON data

 This was created to convert some data from a PDF -> Excel -> JSON for a project of mine.
 This isn't really meant as an adaptable and re-usable function but is posted here so I don't lose it again.